nimh-sfim/rtcog/docs/source/custom_matcher.rst

    matching:
      match_method: custom

-The string “custom” automatically maps to your CustomMatcher class.
+The string “custom” automatically maps to your ``CustomMatcher`` class because of the naming convention.